mehtaruchi02/Student-Attendance-Management-System/README.md

 # Student-Attendance-Management-System
-The system is The Maharaja Sayajirao University of Baroda Student Attendance Management System.
-It is designed to automate the process of taking student attendance and generating attendance reports for the same.
+The Maharaja Sayajirao University of Baroda Student Attendance Management System is designed to automate the process of taking student attendance and generating attendance reports for the same.

- This is a project I had developednmas part of my Internship as a ___Student Intern___ at ___The Maharaja Sayajirao University of Baroda___

-This Web-Based Attendance System & Mobile Application is beneficial for students and teaching staff of the university.This is an attempt to remove the existing flaws in the Manual system of taking attendance.
+This live Web-Based Attendance System & Mobile Application is beneficial for students and teaching staff of the university.This is an attempt to remove the existing flaws in the Manual system of taking attendance.

-******Limatations of manual system******

-* Difficult to maintain Attendance taken by a teacher of their respective classes and subjects.
-* Manual Student, Teacher, Faculty, Subject, Department and Course management is difficult.
-* Report Generation process is time consuming.
+I have developed this as part of my Internship as a ___Student Intern___ at ___The Maharaja Sayajirao University of Baroda___

+******Tools and Technologies******

+Back-end: JSP, Java Servlets (MVC- pattern), SQL
+Front-end:  HTML, CSS, Bootstrap, JSTL, JavaScript
+Database: MySQL
+Mobile application: Android
+Libraries: iText, mySql Connector
+IDE: Eclipse Mars, Android Studio
+Server: Apache tomcat

-******Features (Web-application) ******
+******Features (Web-application)******

 * Manage department, subject, teacher, course and student records
 * Allow teachers to take/edit attendance for their respective subjects